sunesimonsen/transformation/packages/core/Readme.md

 ## emitAll

-Emit all the items in the given iterator into the pipeline.
+Emits all the items in the given iterator into the pipeline.

 Notice this step won't take any input, it only outputs the given items.